jevgenik/manuals/Programming/concepts.md

 print(f"My name is {name} and I am {age} years old.") # My name is John and I am 20 years old.
 # f is for format and it is used to interpolate variables into strings
 ```

+## Method / function overloading
+is the ability to create multiple methods/functions with the same name but with different parameters.
+NOTE Python does not support method overloading.